gonesurfing/quisk/README.md

 # quisk

-This is a copy of quisk, an SDR program from James Ahlstrom N2ADR.
+This is a copy of quisk (Version 4.1.73), an SDR program from James Ahlstrom N2ADR.

 This repository is intendend for communication within a small group of developers to update quisk in the following respects: